sulheim/metabolite-release/data/README.md

 ## other
 Other data, most importantly a compiled collection of metabolite values and release rates generated in this project and a copy of the [ECMDB](https://ecmdb.ca/) database.
+This is also where the compiled spreadsheet with estimated rates for all metabolites in all three datasets is found.